morphy76/ggraph/examples/velvet/README.md

 - The velvet-25b model provides comprehensive answers
 - The velvet-14b model offers detailed linguistic analysis
 - All models are accessed through the AIW Platform API
+- Each thread runs independently with its own conversation state
+- Progress updates are synchronized using mutexes to avoid race conditions